mavroprovato/stackexchange-django/stackexchange/static/stackexchange/doc/description.md

 Vectors are not restricted to integer values, /tags/{tags}/synonyms takes a list of tags (strings) and /revisions/{ids}
 takes a list of revision ids (guids).

-Note that for caching and throttling purposes, vectors are considered unordered.
+Note that for caching and throttling purposes, vectors are considered *unordered*.
 That is, [/users/1;2;3](#operations-users-users_list) is semantically identical to [/users/3;2;1](#operations-users-users_list).

 <div id="complex-queries"></div>